Chifez/Chifez/README.md

 ## experience level

-The journey started in 2020,it's been a rocky journey and I still have a lot to learn,but kindly reach out to me for your front end jobs or if you find me worthy of your mentorship
+The journey started in 2020,it's been a rocky journey and i still have a lot to learn,but kindly reach out to me for your front end jobs or if you find me worthy of your mentorship

 ## How to reach me